Navigate through our story so far

 And when the NZ Navy put their Hydrographic Sonar through the region they only found mistakes in two areas!

 Wet Jacket Arm is the last place in the area that the Moose, (liberated in Supper Cove in 1910 after being gifted to NZ by the Canadian government) were seen in the late 1950’s.

 There is still a lot of debate today as to whether there are a few of these elusive creatures exist, hiding away in the dense bush, not wanting to be found

 Wet Jacket has a special place in the heart of our owner and Captain Greg Hay.

 As well as it’s historical significance to New Zealand.
-Having spent more than 20 years exploring Fiordland, predominantly in Dusky and Breaksea Sounds and Wet Jacket Arm, Greg Hay feels utterly at home here.
+Having spent more than 20 years exploring Fiordland, predominantly in Tamatea (Dusky Sound) and Te Puaitaha (Breaksea Sound) and Wet Jacket Arm, Greg Hay feels utterly at home here.
 He spends his time hunting and gathering using the local delicacies for indulging his passion for cooking and creating

 wild food dishes.

 Greg is also passionate about wildlife conservation and is a Trustee for the Fiordland Conservation Trust, which is actively involved in projects to ensure the survival of some New Zealand’s endangered native and endemic birds.